dmcalli2/malnutrition/Scripts/01_maln.md

 First run for the “w/a” definition of malnutrition.

-THis code rearranges the dataframe so that we have a matrix of N’s, events and group labels as per the earlier structure.
+This code rearranges the dataframe so that we have a matrix of N’s, events and group labels as per the earlier structure.

 ``` r